zopefoundation/zope.sendmail/README.txt

 QueueProcessorThread now accepts an optional parameter 'interval' for defining how often to processes the mail queue (default is 3 second)

+Several QueueProcessorThreads (either in the same process, or multiple processes) can now deliver messages from a single maildir without duplicates being sent.

 3.4.0 (2007-08-20)
 --------------------